Skip to main content

 3. Search for enable_cv_parsing.

-Parsed CV information and summaries appear in Applicant One View on the CV Profile tab.
+Parsed CV information appears in Applicant One View on the CV Profile tab.

-πŸ“Œ Note: CV parsing is only available with XD Recruitment Premium and requires your new Access Volcanic careers website.
+πŸ“Œ Note: CV parsing is only available with XD Recruitment Premium and requires your new careers website.
+The parsing process is point in time, meaning only CVs added after enabling will be parsed.
+Cover letters are not parsed.

 Setting up status-driven emails